roasted maple carrots in a baking tray

 1 baking tray

 3. Make the glaze.
-In a small bowl, whisk together olive oil, maple syrup, lemon juice, oregano, and a pinch of salt.
+In a small bowl, whisk together the oil, maple syrup, lemon juice, oregano, and salt.

 Optional: Add a few thyme sprigs or a dash of smoked paprika for extra aroma.